 A physical 3D model of the patient’s physeal growth arrest was used to accurately visualise bar location within proximal paediatric tibia.
 Additional diagnosis of deformation on tibial plateau confirmed with use of the physical 3D model.

 Investigations showed a small growth arrest bar in the patient’s proximal right tibia and, coincidentally, a similar bar in his left distal femur.
 CT and MRI scans were performed to try and delineate the extent and exact location of the bar so that surgical excision could be planned accurately through a direct transmetaphyseal window, excising the bar and replacing it with bone cement.

-The surgeon was provided with a full-scale model of the proximal tibia and distal femur in a clear resin.
-The ossific bar was then segmented and colored to show and contrast the exact internal position within the anatomy.
+The surgeon was provided with a full scale model of the proximal tibia and distal femur in a clear resin.
+The ossific bar was then segmented and coloured to show and contrast the exact internal position within the anatomy.
 The surgeon was also equipped with a grey model of the proximal tibia to visualize the surface anatomy.

-Mr James Ballard, Consultant Orthopaedic Surgeon, Royal Belfast Hospital for Sick Children
+Consultant Orthopedic Surgeon, Royal Belfast Hospital for Sick Children, Northern Ireland

 The physical 3D model prints allowed the surgical team to plan the course of treatment for the patient offering a much greater understanding of the location of the pathology within the anatomy.
 This facilitated the team to plan the surgical location of the operative window to resect the tibial bar more accurately, and provided a guide in theatre during the procedure.
 The model also provided diagnosis of an additional pathology not found using conventional images.